Beat Frischknecht

 Beat Frischknecht (born 1961) is a Swiss entrepreneur and investor best known for founding the real-estate company BFW Liegenschaften AG and for owning the Swiss audio brand Revox.
 He also serves on the board of directors of the listed residential landlord Peach Property Group.

 Career

 Early career

 Frischknecht trained in banking and later worked as an independent wealth manager before moving into property investment, according to Swiss business media profiles.

 BFW Liegenschaften

-He founded BFW Liegenschaften AG in 2000 and has served in executive and board roles over multiple periods, including as chief executive between 2000 and 2006 and again from 2012, helping to build the firm into a profitable Swiss real-estate company focused on residential portfolios.
+Frischknecht founded BFW Liegenschaften AG in 2000 and has served in executive and board roles over multiple periods, including as chief executive between 2000 and 2006 and again from 2012, helping to build the firm into a profitable Swiss real-estate company focused on residential portfolios.
 Media reports attribute to BFW and related holdings several hundred rental apartments - many around Zurich - as well as commercial properties.

 Revox Group

 Frischknecht is owner and chairman of the Revox Group, the Swiss audio manufacturer known for its reel-to-reel recorders and hi-fi systems.
-Since the late 2010s he has overseen investments to revive the brand, including an experience centre “Revox World” near Zurich and new products referencing classic models.
+Since the late 2010s he has overseen investments to revive the brand, including an experience centre "Revox World" near Zurich and new products referencing classic models.